Monarchy of Barbados: Abolition

 The decision to become a republic without holding a referendum on the issue was criticised.

-Governor-General Sandra Mason was on 12 October 2021 jointly nominated by the prime minister and leader of the opposition as candidate for the first president of Barbados, and was subsequently elected by parliament on 20 October.
+Governor-General Dame Sandra Mason was on 12 October 2021 jointly nominated by the prime minister and leader of the opposition as candidate for the first president of Barbados, and was subsequently elected by parliament on 20 October.

-The Barbadian monarchy was abolished on 30 November 2021.
-Sandra Mason was sworn in as the first president of the newly formed republic.
-In a message to Mason, the former Queen of Barbados sent her congratulations and wished Barbadians happiness, peace, and prosperity for the future.
-Invited by Prime Minister Mia Mottley, Prince Charles, Prince of Wales, as future head of the Commonwealth, attended the Republic Day events and celebrations in Bridgetown.
-It was the first time that a member of the royal family attended the transition of a realm to a republic.
+The monarchy was abolished on 30 November 2021.
+Dame Sandra Mason was sworn in as the first president of the newly formed republic.
+In a message to Mason, Queen Elizabeth II sent her congratulations and wished Barbadians happiness, peace, and prosperity for the future.
+Invited by Prime Minister Mia Mottley, Charles, Prince of Wales, as future head of the Commonwealth, attended the Republic Day events and celebrations in Bridgetown.
+It was the first time that a member of the royal family had attended the transition of a Commonwealth realm to a republic.
 The Prince was awarded the Order of Freedom of Barbados and undertook some public engagements.

 Before 2007, a Commonwealth realm transitioning to a republic had to reapply for membership in the Commonwealth of Nations.
 As this is no longer the case, Barbados became the first country to remain a member having ceased to be a Commonwealth realm without having to reapply for Commonwealth membership.